Flying With Kids #takeyourkidseverywhere

 Here’s another terrific article on Traveling with Babies and Toddlers.

 Once she was buckled in, she never tried to unbuckle and climb around.
 She never had any issues with her ears, and even now we check in during takeoff and wiggle our jaws to start a yawn which opens our Eustachian tubes.
 We do it every time we start to feel the pressure adjust.
 When she was little, I always brought activities and snacks to keep her occupied.
-Now it’s even easier, she packs a few chapter books and downloads some of her favorite Netflix shows.
+Now it’s even easier, she packs a book and downloads some of her favorite Netflix shows.

 Become a Trusted Traveler

 One of the best things I did to simplify travel was apply for our Trusted Traveler Status.
-With Nexus cards we go into the TSA Precheck line at over 180 participating U.S. airports.
+With Nexus cards we go into the TSA Precheck line at over 200 participating U.S. airports.
 With TSA Precheck, you don’t have to remove your shoes, belts and light outerwear, you can leave your laptop and clear zip-top bags of liquids and gels in your carry-on luggage.

 Make sure you always enter your trusted traveler number when making your reservation, otherwise TSA Precheck won’t show up on your boarding card.